jahCloud/AWS-CLI-Labs/README.md

   ```

-# Provision a full environment from scratch in 10 steps:
+# Provision a basic environment from scratch in 10 steps:

 * 1- VPC
 * 2- Internet Gateway and VPC Attachment